cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 # Using Web Components with Deno

-Any Deno web server can serve web components.

-I've created a [Code Sandbox](https://codesandbox.io/p/devbox/deno-wc-server-47vfpc?file=%2Fserver.ts%3A39%2C1) that renders a web component in a server that uses `Deno.serve()`.
-But most applications these days require server-side rendering.
-Fresh is one SSR option.
+Any web server can serve a Web Component used in a static HTML page including one that's built with Deno or one that works with the Deno runtime (like [Hono](https://hono.dev/)).

+Still, server-side routing is popular these days for it's performance boost and [Fresh](https://fresh.deno.dev) is the Deno-native SSR choice of most Deno devs these days.
 I have put together a Fresh app that serves a collections of web components.
 The [source code](https://github.com/cdoremus/fresh-webcomponents) is available as is the [deployed application](https://fresh-webcomponents.deno.dev).

+But before we get into that, let's look at how the built-in Deno server `Deno.serve` can be used to serve web components.

 ## Using `Deno.serve`

-A web page containing web components can be served by any web server including one built with `Deno.serve`.
+If you want to serve static content containing a Web Component using a Deno-native server, then `Deno.serve` is a good option.

 I have created an [example showing how `Deno.serve` can be used to serve a static HTML file containing web components in a Code Sandbox dev container](https://codesandbox.io/p/devbox/deno-wc-server-47vfpc?file=%2Fstatic%2Fstyles.css%3A33%2C16) to illustrate this.

 You can also use `Deno.serve` to stream an HTML file containing web components [as is shown in this Deno Deploy Playground](https://dash.deno.com/login?redirect=/playground/shadowroot-streams)  (created by [Nathan Knowler](https://sunny.garden/@knowler/111466434753583873)).

 However, I am going to concentrate on how to use Web Components in a [Deno Fresh](https://fresh.deno.dev) app to allow you to focus on building and using web components without having to deal with server or routing issues.
 When used with Fresh, they will function like a island component.

 ## Using a Web Component with Deno Fresh

-The Deno Fresh web framework uses Preact under the covers to serve web sites, a scaled-down version of React.
+The [Deno Fresh](https://fresh.deno.dev) full-stack web framework uses [Preact](https://preactjs.com/) -- a scaled-down version of [React](https://react.dev/) -- under the covers to serve web sites and applications.
 While React requires a bit of juggling to use web components, Preact was built to [fully support web components](https://preactjs.com/guide/v10/web-components/).

 Besides supporting rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
 We will not cover that behavior, but you can discover it in the [Preact Web Component Documentation](https://preactjs.com/guide/v10/web-components/#creating-a-web-component).
 Instead, we will focus on how to use Web Components with Preact in Deno Fresh.

-- Using the Preact `ref`....

 The best way to integrate Web Components with Fresh is to use Fresh for server-side rendering and routing.
 Here's a simple web component that displays a message:
 ```ts
 class HelloWC extends HTMLElement {
   message;
   constructor() {